Home Remedies for Vaginal Itching: 9 Natural Options

 • 1 liter of water

-Add the bearberry leaves to the boiling water and steep for 10 minutes, being sure to cover the recipient.
-Once cool, strain and pour the solution in a sitz basin and soak the vagina for about 20 minutes.
+Add the bearberry leaves to boiling water, cover, and steep for 10 minutes.
+Once cool, strain the infusion, pour it into a sitz bath basin, and soak the vulvar area for about 20 minutes.

 9. Echinacea tea